julianfleck/trails-indexer-v2/Readme.md

 # Trails indexer v2

 The Trails Indexer is a Python project designed to process and store textual content into a Neo4j graph database.
-It allows for the ingestion of text, breaking it down into documents, paragraphs, and sentences, and then saving these as nodes in the graph.
-Relationships between these nodes can also be established, providing a hierarchical and sequential representation of the text.
+It allows for the retrieval of text embeddings, breaking text down into granular structures, like documents, paragraphs, or sentences, and then saving these as nodes in the graph, alongside with the embeddings.
+A metadata tagger automatically extracts relevant information from the text.
+Relationships between the created nodes can also be established, providing a hierarchical and sequential representation of the text.

 ## Features
 - Chunking of Text: Uses spaCy to chunk texts into sentences or paragraphs.